 - Hoya Australis Lisa Propagation

 - Hoya Australis Lisa Vs. Krimson Princess (Hoya Carnosa)

 - From Editorial Team

 Overview of Hoya Australis Lisa

-The species ‘Australis’ was first spotted by Europeans in 1770 on the northern coast of Australia.
+The species ‘Australis’ was first spotted by European biologists in 1770 on the northern coast of Australia.

 You might have already guessed where its species name ‘Australis’ comes from – obviously, its place of discovery.

 Let us look more into the Hoya Australis Lisa.